Lianga: Etymology and legends

-People going to the other side of the river have to wade across it slowly as the current was swift, it always took them such time to reach the other side of the river and they often say to themselves "Langan Pagtabok" of "Malangan Kita" (It delays to cross or we will be delayed).
+People going to the other side of the river have to wade across it slowly as the current was swift; it always took them such time to reach the other side of the river, and they often say to themselves, "Langan pagtabok" or "Malangan kita" (It delays to cross or we will be delayed).
 One day, as the old folks claimed, a foreigner passed by the place.
 After having crossed the river, he asked the people the name of the place.
-Thinking that the stranger was asking what they were doing, they answered "Langan pagtabok".
+Thinking that the stranger was asking what they were doing, they answered, "Langan pagtabok".
 The foreigner heard "Langan" and thought it was the name of the place, then people started calling the whole settlement "Langan".
-Later, with he influence of the Spanish "Li" alphabet, Langan was pronounced "Liangan".
-As generations passed, the final "N" in Llangan was dropped and the "Ll" sound was changed to "Li", hence says that is how Lianga got its name.
+Later, with the influence of the Spanish "Li" alphabet, Langan was pronounced "Liangan".
+As generations passed, the final "N" in Llangan was dropped, and the "Ll" sound was changed to "Li", hence saying that is how Lianga got its name.